 ToFU content is the stuff that attracts people to your website in the first instance.
-The pieces will be designed to generate conversations and interest in your company and make your inbound marketing personas aware that your business exists.
+These types of content creation pieces will be designed to generate conversations and interest in your company and make your inbound marketing personas aware that your business exists.

 If you find that your site traffic is dwindling, it may be that you’re not producing enough content to get your company noticed.

-In short, if your site traffic is falling down a cliff, it might indeed be time to get a little more aggressive with your content marketing.
+In short, if your site traffic is falling down a cliff, it might indeed be time to get a little more aggressive with your content marketing strategies.

 (Image source: blog.hubspot.com)

 Here's a joke for you.
 Where’s the best place to hide a dead body?

 Search engines need content to crawl so it can return relevant results to search queries.

 This means that content marketing is essential to SEO (search engine optimisation).
 It’s important that your website is SEO optimised for the relevant keywords and key terms that users will be typing into search fields when trying to find a business like yours.

 These keywords help your website rank highly in SERPs (search engine results pages) and the best way to build them into your website (without embarking on the black hat practice of keyword stuffing) is through the publication of regular blog posts.